FANJSH/CBZ/ReadMe.txt

 SN, SP3 and OSP3(only for reactivity calculation).
 It is necessary to submit my version of FRBurner.cxx to the CBZ repository.
     --Fan 20231101

+The FRBurner files are modified based on my frequently used version.
+Some cout informations used as check-point are deleted from FRBurner.cxx.
+    --Fan 20231101